isomerpages/mccy-ncov/index.md

               url: /community-efforts/
             - title: Thank and Support the Community
               description:
               url: /donate/
             - title: Encourage Others and Get Help
               description:
               url: /stay-engaged/
     - infobar:
         title:
-        subtitle: ""COVID-19 is this generation’s challenge.
+        subtitle: "COVID-19 is this generation’s challenge.
 The virus is a tough enemy – invisible, but formidable.
 It is now our turn to prove that we are worthy of our forebears, and up to the challenge before us.
-I have every confidence that we will prove more than equal to the task." - PM Lee Hsien Loong, 1 May 2020"
+I have every confidence that we will prove more than equal to the task. - PM Lee Hsien Loong, 1 May 2020"
         description:
         button:
         url: